 As you might expect from someone who spent their childhood in Cornwall, my art is mostly inspired by nature, whether it be wildlife, the sea or a beautiful landscape.
 I am also known for my commission work as a pet portrait artist, which demands a keen eye to capture a pet’s true likeness and character.
 Much of my work displays detailed realism, particularly my paintings of animals and birds, however, I also like to adopt a looser style when the mood takes me.
 I work in acrylics, pastels or watercolour, choosing the medium I think will work best with my subject or vice versa.

 I paint portraits, life painting and also do lino prints.

-My work is usually assembled pieces from found objects producing diverse and interesting finished pieces.
+I work with found objects that have a history using them to create assemblages, dioramas and mosaics.
 I try to use objects that have a certain age and history and the more unusual the better.
 Old worn toys in particular can suggest various scenarios / dioramas and constructions.
 I use and collect old glass domes and cases and use old frames as ‘containers’ for my work.
 I also have a love and interest in natural history, bones and taxidermy which I also use in my work.
 I hope to place my work in a garden and add a mysterious element to the environment.

 “Silversmithing is in my blood!
 Like my blacksmith ancestors, I love manipulating and forming metal.
 I beat silver into delicate, organic shapes adding freshwater pearls with irregular characteristics and colours to create unique, highly feminine pieces.”